 This will require the willingness to stand back from the advancement of partisan agendas, look beyond immediate concerns for co-religionists and – whilst seeking to address those concerns as best one might – not lose sight of the need to ensure that everyone should to able to enjoy their religion or belief, whatever that might be.
 This ought to be our entry point into the question.

 Reconsidering the question of whether we should recommence the process of producing a global legal instrument on the freedom of religion or belief might be a very good place to start.
 This would roll back the essentially negative approaches of recent years and champion a more positive vision of what religious freedom has to offer.

-For reporting and analyses of freedom of thought, conscience and belief in places named in this lecture, see:
+Monitoring and analyses of freedom of thought, conscience and belief in many of the places named in this lecture is available here:

 © Forum 18 News Service.
 All rights reserved.
 ISSN 1504-2855.